ethereumjs/ethereumjs-monorepo/packages/tx/docs/classes/AccessListEIP2930Transaction.md

 Returns a Buffer Array of the raw Buffers of the EIP-2930 transaction, in order.

 Format: `[chainId, nonce, gasPrice, gasLimit, to, value, data, accessList, signatureYParity (v), signatureR (r), signatureS (s)]`

-Use [AccessListEIP2930Transaction.serialize](AccessListEIP2930Transaction.md#serialize) to add a transaction to a block with {@link Block.fromValuesArray}.
+Use [serialize](AccessListEIP2930Transaction.md#serialize) to add a transaction to a block with Block.fromValuesArray.

 For an unsigned tx this method uses the empty Buffer values for the signature parameters `v`, `r` and `s` for encoding.
-For an EIP-155 compliant representation for external signing use [AccessListEIP2930Transaction.getMessageToSign](AccessListEIP2930Transaction.md#getmessagetosign).
+For an EIP-155 compliant representation for external signing use [getMessageToSign](AccessListEIP2930Transaction.md#getmessagetosign).

 #### Returns